 18. Not All Commodities Are Created Equal

-One the simplest but most important rules to remember, different commodities means different returns.
+One the simplest but most important rules to remember is that different commodities means different returns.
 Very different.
 Because most commodities are produced in completely different areas of the world through various methods, very few of them have the same price drivers.
-This has lead to some major discrepancies among major commodities over certain time periods.
+This has lead to some major discrepancies among commodities over certain time periods.
 Perhaps the best example comes from comparing gold and natural gas over the last few years [see also Three Reasons Why Gold Is Overvalued].

 Bottom Line: No two commodities are the same.